-Our children receive a set amount of money each month (called KidsPay) and that money is allocated into 5 different wallets.
-They make decisions for how to use their money based on the topics represented by each wallet:
+At the beginning of the month, I had my kids the money and they in turn split it into 5 different envelopes or wallets.
+Throughout the month, they make decisions for how to use their money based on the topics represented by each wallet:

-Wealth – This money goes directly into the children’s savings account at the bank.
+Wealth – This money goes directly into their savings account at the bank.
 Each month when the money is deposited we look at the new balance and the interest earned on the account.

 Plan – Kids are encouraged to think long term and create a savings plan for a “big” purchase that is important to them.
 Over the years my guys have used their “Plan” money for things like a new bike, a guitar, an iPod, and more.

 Learn – Funds can be used for items that will enhance their education.
-We take this wallet with us on field trips, to book stores, and anywhere we might find something to support our education efforts.
-They have used their “Learn” money to purchase items like books, DVDs, and materials for science experiments, and to attend conferences and demonstrations for topics they want to learn more about.
+My older kids take this money with them on field trips, to book stores, and anywhere they might find something to support their education.
+They have used their “Learn” money to purchase items like books, DVDs, and materials for science experiments, and to attend conferences and demonstrations on topics they want to learn more about.

-Fun – This is obviously the kids’ favorite wallet.
+Fun – This is obviously my kids’ favorite wallet.
 They can spend this money any way they choose.
-It really took a while for them to figure out how this was going to work – for several months my younger son spent all of his “Fun” money on the first of the month, as soon as he placed the cash in his wallet.
+It really took a while for them to figure out how this was going to work.
+For several months my younger son spent all of his “Fun” money on the first of the month, as soon as he placed the cash in his wallet.
 That was actually a very good lesson for him as the month moved along and he found even more things he thought about purchasing.

 A note about the “Fun” money – Because we do travel a lot as a family we come across more than our share of souvenir shops and items to help remember our trips.
-The Fun wallet has been a lifesaver for these times.
-When the kids start asking “can I have that?” we just ask “do you have any money in your Fun wallet” and then it moves the decision making over to them!
+The Fun wallet/envelope has been a lifesaver for these times.
+When the kids start asking “can I have that?” we just ask, “do you have any money in your envelope” and then it moves the decision making over to them!

-Angel – This money is designated to be donated.
-My children love using their Angel money to bless organizations that mean a lot to our family.
-My children love animals and since we have been using this system, most of their Angel money has been given to organizations related to dogs.
-They have purchased beds and toys for the shelter where we rescued our hound.
-The have also used money to purchase items from the wish list of Canine Companions and presented the items during our field trips to the center.
+They love animals and giving to organizations related to dogs.
+They have purchased beds and toys for the shelter where we rescued our hound and used their money to buy items from the wish list of Canine Companions and presented the items during our field trips to the center.
 They have made donations to other organizations that support children in need.
 Each time they make a donation they have visited the organization and not only volunteered their money but also their time.

 - The value of money – what things cost.

-- Making a plan for a longer term financial goal, measuring progress toward the goal, and appreciating accomplishing a goal.
+- Making a plan for a longer term financial goal, measuring progress toward it, and appreciating accomplishing the goal.

-- We now have discussions about family budget expenses and long term goals.
-We talk together about things like trips and major household expenses so everyone understand the situation and the steps needed to meet our shared goals.
+- We have regular discussions about family budget expenses and long term goals.
+We talk about things like trips and major household expenses so everyone understand the situation and the steps needed to meet our shared goals.

 What lessons have you taught your children about money management?